lilyaesthetics

 How BioTe Works for Bone Health

-• Beneficial for both men and women with low testosterone levels
+• Especially helpful for men and women with low testosterone levels

 Clinical Evidence on BioTe and Osteoporosis

-• A 2016 Study Published in the Journal of Clinical Endocrinology & Metabolism found that estrogen therapy significantly reduces fracture rates in postmenopausal women.
+• A 2016 study published in the Journal of Clinical Endocrinology & Metabolism found that estrogen therapy significantly reduced the rate of hip and spinal fractures in postmenopausal women.

-• A 2018 Study in Osteoporosis International reported that testosterone therapy improves bone mineral density (BMD) in men with low testosterone levels.
+• A 2018 study in Osteoporosis International showed that testosterone therapy led to measurable improvements in bone mineral density (BMD) in older men with low testosterone.

 Additional Benefits of BioTe for Bone Health